mpi-forum/mpi-forum.github.io/meetings/2018/02/notes.md

 ### [#20: User-Level Failure Mitigation](https://github.com/mpi-forum/mpi-issues/issues/20)

 Aurelien attempted a reading of the ULFM proposal and presented supporting slides.
-The general feedback from the forum is that ULFM as a whole is still too large to standardize as a whole.
+The general feedback from the forum is that ULFM still has too many problems to standardize as a whole.
 Individual pieces might be acceptable (e.g. `MPI_COMM_FAILURE_ACK/GET_ACKED`), but others are still objectionable (e.g. `MPI_COMM_SHRINK` and `MPI_COMM_REVOKE`).